Cremorne (Vic.)

 The level of cultural diversity witnessed in Cremorne was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cremorne's population showed above-average cultural diversity, with 11.4% speaking a language other than English at home and 26.3% born overseas.
-Christianity was the predominant religion in Cremorne, accounting for 29.5%.
-Notably, Judaism was overrepresented compared to Greater Melbourne, comprising 0.6% versus 1.0%.
+Cremorne's population showed higher than average cultural diversity, with 11.4% speaking a language other than English at home and 26.3% born overseas.
+Christianity was the predominant religion, accounting for 29.5%.
+Judaism, however, was more prevalent in Cremorne at 0.6%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity